srushtisoni08/amazon-bestseller/README.md

 ## 🔑 Usage

-1. **Run the script and input your Amazon credentials when prompted:**
+1.**Run the script and input your Amazon credentials when prompted:**

    Enter email: example@email.com